 Focus: Bulgaria was the first large-scale overview of Bulgarian contemporary art at an international art fair, which took place during the prestigious event at viennacontemporary in the Austrian capital from 24th to 27th September 2015.
-The programme of the event included a thematic exhibition curated by Iara Boubnova and Vesela Nozharova, panel discussions and short conversations curated by Desislava Dimova, historical comments about the context in the country, a special publication developed by Boris Kostadinov, and many other parallel events.
+The programme of the event, initiated and organised by Vesselina Sarieva, included a thematic exhibition curated by Iara Boubnova and Vesela Nozharova, panel discussions and short conversations curated by Desislava Dimova, historical comments about the context in the country, a special publication developed by Boris Kostadinov, and many other parallel events.

 The Variofocus – Artists exhibition, curated by Iara Boubnova and Vesela Nozharova, was central to the Bulgarian participation at the fair.
 It showcased the work of Bulgarian artists who not only create valuable works of contemporary art but also end up functioning as the unexpected substitutes for the missing elements connected to the local institutions and artistic infrastructure.
 These are artists who in most cases also act as curators, writers, organisers, managers, dealers and/or collectors of contemporary art, adopting a multitude of functions necessary for the fault-free functioning of the artistic world around them.